/ EN

 Grave of Lord Harusato (Seventh Lord of Matsue, Lord Fumai)

-In addition to his cultural achievements, he enacted austerity measures to stabilize the domain’s finances.
+In addition, he implemented austerity measures in the domain's administration to rebuild the domain's finances.

 He passed away in 1818 at the age of 68 in Ōsaki, Edo.